laravel/nova-docs/4.0/upgrade.md

 BelongsToMany::make('Purchase Books'),
 ```

-### Removal of `Action::actionClass()`
+### `Action::actionClass` method has been removed

-Laravel Nova 4 no longer give access to add custom CSS style using `actionClass()` method.
+Laravel Nova 4 no longer give access to add custom CSS style to action confirmation modal button using values `actionClass` method and instead only handles `Action` and `DestructiveAction`.
 In screnario where you still needs to create custom confirmation modal please create a custom Vue Component and assign the name to `$component` property:

 ```php
 /**